A white and brown jack russell called Libby, gazing outdoors while standing in front of a green back drop

 Brucellosis is an infection caused by the bacteria, Brucella canis.
 Dogs that have come from abroad or have travelled overseas are much more at risk.

-Signs of brucellosis
+Signs of brucellosis in dogs

-• affecting the reproductive organs
+• infection/inflammation of the reproductive organs

 • causing dogs to miscarry puppies or give birth to weak puppies